You’ve been working hard to get great photos of your handmade products only to find out when you go to upload them, some look kinda yellow or blue.

 In basic terms, white balance is how warm or cool the colors in your photos appear.
-Different sources of light have different color temperatures that you should be mindful of when photographing your products.
+You see, different sources of light have different color temperatures that you should be mindful of when photographing your products.

 Want to learn more about how to get your lighting right when photographing your crafts for your online business?
 Check out these posts!

-While your camera can guess the lighting source correctly, it doesn’t always happen.
-Sometimes it has a difficult time reading the light source which is why you may end up with orangey or blue-ish photos.
-Having the option to manually adjust the white balance is better so you can make sure the colors in your photo are correct.
+Even though your camera can take a guess at the lighting source, it doesn’t always get it right.
+Sometimes it has a difficult time reading the light source which is why you may end up with yellow-ish or blue-ish photos.
+That’s why having the option to manually adjust the white balance is better so you can make sure the colors in your product photos are as accurate as possible.

 Here's an example of how a white piece of paper can look different depending on the white balance settings.
 I took these photos in a west-facing window on a bright, sunny day.